JuliavanderHelm/ComputerScienceDuplicateDetection/README.md

 In this file, the test and the train data is created.
 The train-test split is 63-27, respectively.

 #### File 2: Binary_Signature_Matrix ####
 This file contains the procedure of compressing the binary vectors to signature vectors using min-hashing.
-The vectors are the input for the LSH algorithm.
+The figure below shows an example of a small binary matrix.
+The model words are a few examples of some of the model words used in this paper.

 <img width="739" alt="Binary matrix" src="https://user-images.githubusercontent.com/81295233/151661824-12df2eb4-2bc8-42e6-a584-9de71afc18b7.png">